ayberkt/msc-thesis/code/TreeType.lagda.md

 revise (P , D , _) = choose (∣ P ∣ₚ , D)
 ```

+In other words, we revise our knowledge state in light of an experiments outcome
+which yields a new knowledge state.

 ```
 pos : Discipline ℓ₀ ℓ₁ → Poset ℓ₀ ℓ₁ pos (P , _) = P